-The first few years after college can be a challenge for anyone.
+The first few years after college can be a challenge for anyone—especially when it comes to financial independence.
 Between finding a job and a place to live, paying down student loans, and maybe even starting a family, the financial decisions you make today can impact the rest of your life.

 1. Finding a Job